Skip to Content

 • 1 tablespoon fish sauce

-• 2 tablespoons neutral oil, like vegetable oil
+• 2 tablespoons neutral oil, like vegetable or avocado oil

 Method

-2. Make the lemongrass paste: In a small food processor, add the ginger, garlic cloves, lemongrass, honey, neutral oil and kosher salt.
-Blend on high until a paste is formed.
+2. Make the lemongrass paste.
+In a food processor, combine the ginger, garlic, lemongrass, honey, oil, and salt.
+Blend until a paste forms.

-3. Pat the chicken dry and coat it on all sides with the lemongrass paste.
+3. Pat the chicken dry and rub it all over with the lemongrass paste until evenly coated.

-8. Serve the chicken drizzled with sriracha-brown sugar sauce and scallion oil.
+7. Serve the chicken drizzled with sriracha-brown sugar sauce and scallion oil, or serve them on the side for dipping.

-Note 1: If using a charcoal grill, move chicken away from direct heat while cooking to be sure you don’t dry it out.
+If using a charcoal grill, move chicken away from the direct heat while cooking to be sure you don’t dry it out.
 This method may take longer than 45 minutes, so be sure to use a thermometer for doneness.

 Nutrition Info